jfree/jekyll-now/_posts/2018-04-14-Eclipse-JFreeChart.md

 layout: post
 title: Eclipse and JFreeChart
 ---
-Today I downloaded the latest Eclipse release because a customer is asking about getting started with [JFreeChart](https://github.com/jfree/jfreechart) and Eclipse, and the existing instructions for that are a bit out of date.
+Today I downloaded the latest Eclipse (Oxygen 3A) release because a customer is asking about getting started with [JFreeChart](https://github.com/jfree/jfreechart) and Eclipse, and the existing instructions for that are a bit out of date.
 Here are some new instructions for getting started.

 Start Eclipse then select `New -> Project...` from the `File` menu.
 Under the Wizards selection, choose `Maven Project`.
 ![select_maven_project.png]({{ site.baseurl }}/screenshots/eclipse_jfreechart/select_maven_project.png "Eclipse - Maven Project")

-When the New Maven Project dialog appears, select the 'Create Simple Project' checkbox then click the Next button.
+When the `New Maven Project` dialog appears, select the 'Create a simple project' checkbox then click the `Next` button.
 ![new_maven_project.png]({{ site.baseurl }}/screenshots/eclipse_jfreechart/new_maven_project.png "Eclipse - Maven Project")
 At the next step, fill in the details that will be used to set up the initial `pom.xml` file that will be used by Maven to build your application.
 Then click the `Finish` button.
 At this point you will have a skeleton project that looks like this:
 ![project_1.png]({{ site.baseurl }}/screenshots/eclipse_jfreechart/project_1.png "Eclipse - Project")
 Now you need to edit the `pom.xml` to include a dependency for `JFreeChart 1.5.0`.
 Add the lines 8 - 14 shown in the screenshot below:

 ![edit_pom.png]({{ site.baseurl }}/screenshots/eclipse_jfreechart/edit_pom.png "Eclipse - pom.xml")